BeatnikAU/text-carousel/README.md

 **PLEASE NOTE** Windows users will need to change all backslashes (\\) to forward slash (/) for the file paths.

 1. Right click the `config.json` file and click edit, or open it your favourite text editor
-2. Add the full file path for each text file you want included (making sure to replace backslash with forward slash).
-Each line after the first filepath needs to start with a comma (,).
+2. In the list under **"files"**, replace this list with the full file path for each text file you want included (making sure to replace backslash with forward slash).
+Each line after the first filepath needs to start with a comma (,) and all will need to be contained in quotation marks.
 You can have as many or as little as you want
+3. If you would like to set some defined text before the information from the text files listed above, go to **"prefix"** set enable to "yes".
+...* You will need the same amount of items under list as there is for files.
+If you don't want a prefix for all files, you can leave them blank with "".
-3. Set your preferred options for text options (see Configuration section for current options)
+4. Set your preferred options for text options (see Configuration section for current options)
-4. Save and close the file
+5. Save and close the file

 ### Install Dependencies